On this page:

-Most sales are conducted through an estate agent or agent’s representative, but you can choose to sell without their assistance.
-For more information about what is involved in selling your own property, view our Selling property without an agent section below.
+Most sales are conducted through an estate agent or agent’s representative, but you can choose to sell your property without their assistance.
+For more information about what is involved in selling your own property, view the Selling property without an agent section below.

 What sellers can expect from an agent

-Agents are obliged to act responsibly and ethically when dealing with both buyers and sellers.
+Agents are obliged to act responsibly and ethically when dealing with buyers and sellers.
 Strict laws govern their licensing, authorisation and conduct.
 For more information, view our Professional conduct and obligations – estate agents page.

 Anyone in the business of buying, selling or leasing property on behalf of another person must either: